By now it’s common knowledge that garlic is food that can be used as medicine. Scientific studies show that this member of the allium family is:

 People often complain of digestive distress and irritation in the gut, as well as nausea, when eating raw garlic.
 Not to mention, it can make your breath smell pretty bad.

-I like to slather these delicious herbed sauces on veggies, meats and poultry, eggs, pasta, potatoes, bread, or put a dollop in my beans and soups.
+I like to slather delicious herbed sauces on veggies, meats and poultry, eggs, pasta, potatoes, bread, or put a dollop in my beans and soups.
 There are so many ways to get this amazing healing food into your body where it can do the most good.

-Sign up now to get my FREE guide and delicious healing knowledge delivered directly to your inbox.
+Get my FREE guide and delicious healing knowledge delivered directly to your inbox.

 Medical Herbalism, by David Hoffmann, FNIMH, AHG, Healing Arts Press, 2003, Pg.
 526.